nishkalavallabhi/jekyll-now/_posts/2018-02-21-FirstFewWeeksof410.md

 This post is a continuation from my previous post on teaching a course "Language as Data" for introducing text processing and analysis methods to liberal arts majors.
 The posts in this series can be accessed [here](https://nishkalavallabhi.github.io/Tags/#410x).

-We completed 6 weeks of classes and are in our second week now.
+We completed 6 weeks of classes and are in our seventh week now.
 I completed the first two topics:

 - topic 1: different kinds of basic corpus analyses - ranging from getting word-frequency tables to searching for words in context)
 - topic 2: working with different kinds of textual data (e.g., .txt, .docx, .pdf, .html, .xml, twitter, nytimes/guardian libraries etc)